 Unresponsiveness may be caused by abreaction, but also the perverse opposite: hypnosis can feel so good that subjects may not want to wake up even after the session is over and you've done the wakeup count.

 There are two ways to handle this.
 The nice way is to ground them to the environment and suggest that as you count up from one to ten, you'll tap their knee, and as you tap they'll start to say the numbers with you, and when you reach ten they'll be all the way awake.
-The not so nice way is to use a hypnotic threat.
-This can range from "you'll never be hypnotized again" to rickrolling them.
+The not so nice way is to use a hypnotic threat to do something horrible, such as "you'll never be hypnotized again" or "I've gone professional, and I am now charging at my hypnotherapist rate of $300 a minute.
+Sleep as long as you want."

 The final risk is manipulation and abuse: deliberately doing something that wasn't negotiated or pushing past negotiated limits.